 Two full days (roughly 7 hours/day) per week are spent on campus, and three days are spent in the satellite classroom (the home) for grades K-6.
-Starting in 7th grade students will transition to 3 days/week on campus; however, for our first year we will operate on a 2 day/week schedule, regardless of grade.
+Three full days per week and two satellite days for grades 7 – 10.

 HOW MUCH TIME SHOULD MY CHILD EXPECT TO SPEND DOING SCHOOLWORK OUTSIDE OF THE CLASSROOM?

 As a general rule, your child should expect to spend about an hour outside the classroom for every hour spent inside the classroom, but each child is different based on his or her struggles and strengths.